Understanding Jet Drive Outboards

 The Mechanics of Jet Drives

-A jet drive functions by drawing water from underneath the boat.
-It pushes it out at high speed through a nozzle.
-Inside the unit, an impeller rotates, creating vacuum pressure.
-This draws the water in.
-The result is thrust propelling the boat forward.
+A jet drive functions by drawing water from underneath the boat through an intake, then expelling it at high velocity through a nozzle.
+Inside the unit, an impeller spins rapidly, creating the pressure differential that draws water in and forces it out.
+This water jet provides the thrust propelling your boat forward—no propeller blades required.

-Unlike propellers that use rotary motion, jet drives rely on water jet propulsion.
-The absence of protruding components makes jet drives advantageous in avoiding underwater hazards.
-Impellers are housed completely within the drive unit, minimizing potential damage.
+Unlike traditional propellers using rotary motion in open water, jet drives rely entirely on pressurized water flow.
+The absence of any protruding components makes jet drives advantageous for avoiding underwater hazards.
+The impeller is completely housed within the drive unit, minimizing potential damage from rocks, logs, or debris that would destroy a conventional prop.

 Components of a Jet Drive